 Psychology Interns participate in weekly didactic seminars addressing such topics as professional ethics, suicide risk assessment, sex offender risk assessment, Dialectical Behavior Therapy, CBT interventions, transgender / LGBT issues, vicarious trauma, and multicultural counseling.
 Psychology Interns also present their dissertation research during a didactic seminar, work collaboratively to develop and present training applicable to the internship setting (e.g., Stress Management, Cultural Awareness) during one or more didactic seminars, and participate in a mock testimony exercise.
-Additionally, the Bureau of Prisons offers periodic live computer facilitated training to Psychology staff, addressing issues such as managing suicide risk and ethics.
-Interns will be encouraged to participate in these computer facilitated (CENTRA) training seminars.
+Additionally, the Bureau of Prisons offers periodic live computer-facilitated training to Psychology staff, addressing issues such as managing suicide risk and ethics.
+Interns will be encouraged to participate in these computer-facilitated (CENTRA) training seminars.

-Journal Group
+Journal Group/Case Law Seminar

-Psychology Intern training at FCC Petersburg emphasizes the collaborative relationship between practice and science, within a primarily practice based setting.
-Using this clinical framework as a guide, Psychology Interns at FCC Petersburg will participate in a weekly Journal Group where they will present and discuss current research articles.
+Psychology Intern training at FCC Petersburg emphasizes the collaborative relationship between practice and science, within a primarily practice-based setting.
+Using this clinical framework as a guide, Psychology Interns at FCC Petersburg will participate in a weekly Journal Group/Case Law Seminar where they will present and discuss current research articles and relevant case law.
 This group serves to encourage Psychology Interns to actively engage in knowledge acquisition, professional collaboration, critical thinking, and reflection, across the completion of the internship.